NexGen Academy

 Fluid Mechanics lab

-• We will reproduce several of the experiments shown in the textbook, as many as we have time for.
-Some of these are amazing, almost puzzling, and you will like this lab session.
-IMPORTANT: Remember to bring your textbook!
-You can finish the entire lab writeup before you leave, if you're fast.
+• We will do several of the experiments shown in the Young & Geller textbook.
+Some of these are pretty amazing.
+You can finish the lab writeup before you leave, if you're fast.
 If you need more time, you can upload it to Canvas later.

 You can use this engineering_graph_paper_10_per_inch.docx